Caden0002/DESIGNPaypal/README.md

 # DESIGNPaypal
 This project shows how to set up PayPal integration on the frontend of a React Application<br />

-Learn more about mesh gradients here:<br />
+Learn more about Paypal Integration here:<br />
 https://medium.com/@caden0002/integrating-paypal-with-react-frontend-e6aa55fc777d

 ## Tech Stack ##